farkon00/cont/README.md

 ```

 ## Structures
 Structures technically support OOP in cont.
-It doesn't have some really advanced features like interface, generics, but there is moves in that direction like dunder methods or static methods.
+It doesn't have some really advanced features like interface, generics, but there is movement in that direction like dunder methods or static methods.

 ```
 struct Vector2